brianblakely/slapstick-english-translation/docs/technical-notes.md

 at `0x049FFE` to the redirect routine at `0x180000`.
 The console interpreter's existing bank-preservation behavior then resumes the caller correctly.

+Some console `TBL` and `FIL` commands keep only the 16-bit address of the stock name/icon selector at `0x01E9D6`.
+When a translated string runs from an expanded bank, those commands read through that bank instead.
+The build reserves the corresponding range and mirrors the selector into banks `$98`-`$9F`, keeping dynamic player names and menu/icon selections intact across equipment, robot, battle-command, and exit-menu paths.
+Shared robot point-allocation and Program panels reached through `STR` remain inline at their stock addresses so the console interpreter never has to follow two relocation redirects at once.

 ## Dialogue font and layout

 The original dialogue alphabet is stored as 16x16, four-tile 2bpp glyphs at